disarm¶

 Drop-in replacement¶

-translit provides compatibility aliases for painless migration from existing libraries:
+disarm provides compatibility aliases for painless migration from existing libraries:

-from translit import unidecode, casefold, remove_accents
+from disarm import unidecode, casefold, remove_accents

 sanitize_filename() also accepts replacement_text and max_len kwargs for pathvalidate compatibility, and is_confusable() accepts greedy for confusable_homoglyphs compatibility.
 See migration guides for details.